LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 Question: How organizatio manage IPv4 private address in VPC?
 Can subnets in different accounts share same IP blocks? : Results in conflict if we do VPC peering??
 Can we use same private IP in **different VPC** in same AWS account? : Should be yes.
 Because private ip should be unique only within a VPC.
 But for an organization with VPC peering, conflicts can happen if we use same private ip even across different VPC.

 Do ALBs have public ip?
 It has public Ip.
 But it will change.
 Use public DNS name instead.
 Within same VPC we cannot share private IP. \
 Your VPC can interact with internet using Public IP assigned to instances. \
 When we create a VPC why we cant give the largest set?
-Why we should restrict the number of IPs in a VPC? \
+Why we should restrict the number of IPs in a VPC? - To avoid conflict\

 Scenario: A Vpc with ip range : 193.239.32.0/20.
-If you want to create 4 subnets , then 2 bits are used for subnet identification.
+If you want to create 4 subnets , then **2 bits are used for subnet identification**.
 If u want to create 16(2 ^ 4) subnets, then 4 bits are used for subnet identification. \
-Assuming we need 4 subnets, then we have 193.239.32.0/22, 193.239.36.0/22, 193.239.40.0/22, 193.239.44.0/22 allocate to each subnet. \
+Assuming we need 4 subnets, then we have ( **/22 only**) i.e  193.239.32.0/22, 193.239.36.0/22, 193.239.40.0/22, 193.239.44.0/22 allocate to each subnet. \
 /22 means 2 ^ (32-22) = 2 ^ 10 = 1024 IPs .\
-5 address are reserved for each subnet. \
+**5 address are reserved for each subnet.** \
 So only 1019 address.

 Question: What is difference between public and private subnet. \